Timber Retrofit Double Glazing

 Have you ever looked at your existing windows and thought you would like them to be double glazed?
 You dismissed the idea because it would be too expensive and you didn't want to go through the construction mess of pulling out the windows.
 Well, think again.
 Now it is possible to double glaze your windows at surprisingly affordable prices.

 Double Glazing consists of two panels of glass set together with a spacer in between and sealed, trapping air inside.
-The air inside the unit greatly reduces the amount of hot or cold air that transfers from either side of the glass, thereby almost halving the amount of heat loss through the window.
+The air inside the unit dramatically reduces the amount of hot or cold air that transfers from either side of the glass, thereby almost halving the amount of heat loss through the window.
 Argon gas can be introduced to give increased insulation.

 Our double glazed units are constructed using the superior Super Spacer Warm Edge Technology.
 As there is no metal content in our insulated glass units, there is a higher insulation performance achieved compared to units constructed with an aluminium spacer bar.